YannickJadoul/Parselmouth/README.md

 ```

 ## Documentation
-Though it is rather ugly and little for the moment, until more work will be done on this, the existing API documentation can be found [here](http://ai.vub.ac.be/~yajadoul/parselmouth.html).
+Our documentation is available at [ReadTheDocs](http://parselmouth.readthedocs.io/).
+Soon, it will contain the API reference of Parselmouth, but until then, the existing API documentation can be found [here](http://ai.vub.ac.be/~yajadoul/parselmouth.html).

 ## Development
 Currently, the actual project and Parselmouth's code is not very well documented.
 Or well, hardly documented at all.
 That is planned to still change in order to allow for easier contribution to this open source project.